josafatburmeister/BirdSongIdentification/README.md

 ```

 As you can see, the HyperparameterTuner constructor takes a number of parameters that specify the model architecture, hyperparameters, and training settings.
-A detailed documentation of these hyperparameters can be found in the docstrings of the class.
+A detailed documentation of these parameters can be found in the docstrings of the class.
 Note that for the hyperparameters to be tuned (batch size and learning rate in our example), a list of values to be tested is passed.

 After tuning batch size and learning rate, we train a model with fixed hyperparameters.
 For this, we create an instance of the _ModelTrainer_ class and call the method "train_model" on it: